 While there is no one specific cause of postpartum blues, there are factors that can contribute to its potential development.

-Other postpartum blues risk factors can include:
+Common factors that cause postpartum blues can include:

 - Sleep deprivation